Community Test Centre

 Home Testing Kits

-Home Testing kits can also be collected from the War Memorial Hall.
+Home Testing kits can also be collected from the War Memorial Hall or from the mobile testing bus.

 Alternatively, testing kits can be ordered online for home delivery from the UK Government website. www.gov.uk/order-coronavirus-rapid-lateral-flow-tests